Matrix balancing based interior point methods for point set matching problems: Optimal transport

-\begin{rem}[SNNE-sparse] We make three remarks.
-First, as $t_{\max}$ is sufficiently large, $x$ in (\ref{eq_49})is a good approximate solution to (\ref{eq_22''}).
-Suppose in addition, $\Sigma_{\xi}=\Sigma_{\xi+1}$.
-By the arguments in Remark~\ref{rem2.8}, $X_{\xi}$ can be regarded as an approximate optimal point.
-Second, in general a sparse support set $\Sigma''$ in (\ref{eq_Sig}) does not have total support, which easily yields the failure of matrix balancing.
-Empirically, we can choose $\sigma$ to be the identity.
-Then the union set $\Sigma_{\xi+1}$ is the support of the matrix \beqq I+\1_{\Sigma}+\1_{\Sigma}^\top. \eeqq Third, it could be not easy to choose a proper parameter $\epsilon>0$ to meet the desired sparsity.
+\end{proof} This result is consistent with empirical studies, where solving a negative entropy regularized optimal transport could be a challenging problem, if the norm of the associated dual vector is large.
+Later, we shall prove that the required norm bound can be obtained under the total support condition.
+See Prop.~\ref{prop5.5} and Remark~\ref{3.6}.

+\begin{rem}[Parameters in SNNE-sparse] It could be not easy to choose a proper parameter $\epsilon>0$ to meet the desired sparsity.
 One practicable manner is to select a parameter $k>0$ and let $\Sigma$ consist of those $(i,j)$ corresponding to (at most) $k$ smallest entries $(c-M^\top \nu)_{i,j}$ for each row and each column.
 In this manner, $\Sigma_{\xi}$ consists of at most $(2k+1)n$ entries.
-We shall call this method SNNE-sparse.
-In section~\ref{sec_4.3}, we shall present numerical experiments under a proper value $k$ to demonstrate the effectiveness.
-Surely, theoretically we cannot ensure the convergence to an optimal solution. \end{rem}
+In section~\ref{sec_4.3}, we shall present numerical experiments under a proper value $k$ to demonstrate the effectiveness. \end{rem}